Talkdesk/api/integrations/action-execution/README.md

 * `meta`
     * **Type:** Hash
-    * **Description:** A hash of meta fields containing accessory information that is useful for the bridge to fullfil this request.
+    * **Description:** A hash of meta fields containing accessory information that is useful for the bridge to fulfil this request.

     * `meta.contact_external_id`
         * **Type:** String, optional.